(IFG to PSP Publishing)

 KYN (Keep Yourself Nice) Publishing LtdTaken over by JF Media in 2006.
 Founded by Tim Southwell (former editor of Loaded) in 2003.
 Genesis Investments led a venture capital syndicate with Hotbed (£625,000) and the Arbib family to invest £1.25 million in the publisher.
 Launched six-a-year Golf Punk with Beyoncé Knowles on the cover of April 2004 issue.
 Described as 'the golf mag for the rest of us'; aimed at golfers aged between 17-40 who were not being served by existing titles.
 Staff included Steve Read, former creative director of Jack, and Iestyn George, former features editor of GQ.Went monthly with March 2005 issue.
 Plans for men's lifestyle launch in 2005 never came off.
 However, Golf Punk launched Italian, German, Indonesian and Swedenish editions.

-Magicalia was founded in 1999 by founded by joint managing directors Jeremy Tapp and Adam Laird to run community-based websites.
+Magicalia is one of the companies that Exponent Private Equity brought together as Immediate Media, which took over BBC Magazines.
+Magicalia was founded in 1999 by joint managing directors Jeremy Tapp and Adam Laird to run community-based websites.
 It is based in Orpington, Kent.
-In July 2006, it was bought by Exponent Private Equity and in August that year, it moved into magazines, buying up Encanta Media (the company formed from nine specialist interest titles that were sold off when Highbury House collapsed).
-Magicalia calls itself a ‘cross-media publisher’ and ran 45 websites by 2008 – some for other publishers - covering topics such as mountain biking, golf, surfing, gardening and parenthood.
+In July 2006, it was bought by Exponent and in August that year, it moved into magazines, buying up Encanta Media (the company formed from nine specialist interest titles that were sold off when Highbury House collapsed).
+Magicalia called itself a ‘cross-media publisher’ and ran 45 websites by 2008 – some for other publishers – covering topics such as mountain biking, golf, surfing, gardening and parenthood.

-In a Financial Times interview (December 2006), Peter Harkness (who had led Encanta) was unashamed about the extreme specialisation of Magicalia's consumer magazines and websites.
+In a Financial Times interview ('Going to any lengths for geeks' by Bob Sherwood, 21 December 2006), Peter Harkness (who had led Encanta) was unashamed about the extreme specialisation of Magicalia's consumer magazines and websites.
 ‘You've heard of B2B.
 Well, this is G2G,’ he said.
 ‘That's geek to geek.’
 The article added: ‘Magicalia has an acquisition fund from Exponent in the region of £100m.
 It has just agreed to acquire a group of magazines for more than £10m and made a "modest" deal for two leisure magazines predicted to add £2.5m in sales.’

 The company's deals include: